serranoabq/ctc-extender/readme.txt

 == Description ==

 This plugin is intended to help individuals and churches using the features of the [Church Theme Content plugin](http://wordpress.org/plugins/church-theme-content/) to take more control over the CTC content.
+The plugin adds custom event recurrence, a calendar shortcode, custom post type names, and additional helper functions for use in themes to retrieve CTC-specific data.

 == Installation ==